 “The best marketing doesn’t feel like marketing,” said the famous “Marketoonist” Tom Fishburne.
 Does it feel like marketing when you watch a poignant advertisement and connect emotionally with the subject?
 Does it feel like marketing when you read a genuine positive customer review of kind waitstaff and great service?

-So, when you design your next landing page, your next CTA or your next ad, remember the universal themes we’ve discussed to appeal to the human side in all of us.
+So, when you design your next post-click landing page, your next CTA or your next ad.
+Remember the universal themes we’ve discussed to appeal to the human side in all of us.
+Request an Instapage Enterprise demo today.

 About the author